+Other, net

-Other, net.
-Net other expense decreased by \$19 million from \$16 million in 2003 to income of \$3 million in 2004.
+Net other expense decreased by \$12 million from \$9 million in 2003 to income of \$3 million in 2004.
 Other expense in 2003 included \$11 million associated with amending a revolving credit facility of our subsidiaries and costs associated with terminated debt transactions that did not recur in 2004.
-In addition, gains on equity investments increased \$7 million in 2004 over 2003.
+In addition, gains on equity investments increased \$3 million in 2004 over 2003.

-Minority interest.
 Minority interest represents the 2% accretion of the preferred membership interests in our indirect subsidiary, CC VIII, and since June 6, 2003, the pro rata share of the profits and losses of CC VIII.
-See "Certain Relationships and Related Transactions - Transactions Arising out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries - Equity Put Rights - CC VIII."
-Reported losses allocated to minority interest on the statement of operations are limited to the extent of any remaining minority interest on the balance sheet related to Charter Holdco.
-Because minority interest in Charter Holdco was substantially eliminated at December 31, 2003, beginning in the first quarter of 2004, Charter began to absorb substantially all future losses before income taxes that otherwise would have been allocated to minority interest.
-For the year ended December 31, 2003, 53.5% of our losses were allocated to minority interest, resulting in an additional \$2.4 billion of net losses.
-Under our existing capital structure, future losses will be substantially absorbed by Charter.
+See "Certain Relationships and Related Transactions - Transactions Arising Out of Our Organizational Structure and Mr. Allen's Investment in Charter and Its Subsidiaries - Equity Put Rights - CC VIII."

+Income tax benefit (expense)

-Income tax benefit.
-Income tax benefit of \$103 million and \$110 million was recognized for the years ended December 31, 2004 and 2003, respectively.
-The income tax benefits were realized as a result of decreases in certain deferred tax liabilities related to our investment in Charter Holdco as well as decreases in the deferred tax liabilities of certain of our indirect corporate subsidiaries.
+Income tax benefit of \$35 million and income tax expense of \$13 million was recognized for the years ended December 31, 2004 and 2003, respectively.

 The income tax benefit recognized in the year ended December 31, 2004 was directly related to the impairment of franchises as discussed above.
-The deferred tax liabilities decreased as a result of the write-down of franchise assets for financial statement purposes, but not for tax purposes.
+The deferred tax liabilities of our indirect corporate subsidiaries decreased as a result of the write-down of franchise assets for financial statement purposes, but not for tax purposes.
 We do not expect to recognize a similar benefit associated with the impairment of franchises in future periods.
 However, the actual tax provision calculations in future periods will be the result of current and future temporary differences, as well as future operating results.